Ullyot Public Affairs Lecture & Award

 In 1990 chemist Glenn Edgar Ullyot endowed a public lecture with the Philadelphia Section of the American Chemical Society.
 The goal: that this annual lecture would inform the audience of how chemistry, biology, and the sciences in general contribute to the public welfare.

 In the years since, esteemed scientists, journalists, government and business leaders, and even Nobel laureates have addressed audiences at this popular lecture.
-It is presented jointly by the Science History Institute (where the lecture has been held since 1997), the Department of Chemistry at the University of Pennsylvania, the Department of History and Sociology of Science at the University of Pennsylvania, the Department of Chemistry and Biochemistry at the University of the Sciences, and the Philadelphia Section and Delaware Section of the American Chemical Society.
+It is presented jointly by the Science History Institute (where the lecture has been held since 1997), the Department of Chemistry at the University of Pennsylvania, the Department of History and Sociology of Science at the University of Pennsylvania, the Department of Chemistry and Biochemistry at Saint Joseph’s University, and the Philadelphia Section and Delaware Section of the American Chemical Society.

 The Ullyot Lecture & Award includes a Q&A session and the presentation of the Liberty Bowl to the lecturer.